Maui (Moana): Depiction of Maui

 Disney's character is based on the Polynesian demigod Māui, a mythical character whose story varies across the Pacific Islands.
 While Disney's Maui is presented as an orphan, this diverges from traditional Polynesian stories in which Māui has four brothers.
 "The Māui Myths", which recount his stories by Māori natives of Tolaga Bay in the North Island of New Zealand, describe the accomplishments of Māui, such as crediting him with using his magical fish hook to pull up islands from the Pacific Ocean and snaring the sun to slow it down.
 These accomplishments are highlighted in the lyrics of Maui's song "You're Welcome", which was written by Lin-Manuel Miranda.

-Musker admitted that he had never heard of Māui until he stumbled upon him in Polynesian mythology, but thought that made him more appealing because he realised that nobody had done anything with him in film.
+Musker admitted that he had never heard of Māui until he stumbled upon him in Polynesian mythology, but thought that made him more appealing because he realized that nobody had done anything with him in film.
 He was struck by his potential as a character due to his larger-than-life traits and his "superpowers" as a shape-shifter and trickster.
 He was drawn to the tales of Māui's deeds in Polynesian mythology, noting that he is pan-Pacific rather than being from one specific culture.
 He and Clements were advised to not base Maui on one particular culture as there were varying myths that evolved on different islands.
 They therefore decided to use parts from different myths and marry them together in the story.
 Clements said that while in some myths he is a straight character, in others he is a trickster, but they chose the mischievous version for the film because he appeared to be a more entertaining character.

 Clements explained that in Moana, Maui is a fallen hero that Moana must restore to his former greatness, although initially she does not trust him.
 Musker described Maui's tattoos as a "a walking billboard of all his exploits" allowing him to recount his deeds simply by turning his body and showing his back.
 The Mini Maui tattoo figure acts as his conscience and sidekick.
 Clements explained that he has a relationship with Maui and, although he does not speak, provides storytelling and humour.